Howard Choder, EA

 In addition to providing Tax Accounting, IRS Problem Solving, and other general tax solutions, I have also added Financial Planning to my practice.
 I have passed all of the preliminary exams and now just need to sit for the final board exam in order to become a Certified Financial Planner.

 Matt was born and raised in Kansas, which he remembers fondly now that he doesn’t have to spend much time there.
-He started working for Howard in 2011, shortly after arriving in Seattle.
+He started working for Taxman in 2011, shortly after arriving in Seattle.
 First as Howard’s assistant, then helping with tax preparation, and in 2014 he became an Enrolled Agent, allowing him to prepare tax returns and represent clients dealing with all kinds of IRS issues.
 Prior to moving to the west coast, Matt spent several years in Washington DC lobbying and working in the finance and accounting department of a large national non-profit.
 This provided a non-traditional but effective training for both tax preparation and in dealing with the government.
 Whether you need assistance with your tax return, surviving an audit, or dealing with IRS collection issues, Matt is here to help!

 When away from the office Matt enjoys spending time outside exploring the Pacific Northwest, or inside watching basketball.

-Patty Kelly, CPA
+Patty Kelley, CPA

 Originally from North Carolina, Anna has an information technology background and was a manager in an electronic funds transfer company until a little over 2 years ago.
 She always had been interested in taxes and took her first H&R Block tax course 20 years ago.
 She began her employment again for H&R Block 2 years ago before starting to work for Howard.